-Yup, like the title says, this post is going to be about my favourite TV shows!
+As the the title says, this post is about my all-time favourite TV shows!

-No Offence – Now in it’s second series, No Offence is by the same guy (Paul Abbott) who wrote Shameless.
-It follows the story of a team of Manchester detectives and in the first series, they’re hunting a murderer who’s killing girls with Down’s Syndrome.
+No Offence (3 seasons) – No Offence was created by the same guy (Paul Abbott) who wrote Shameless and follows a team of Manchester detectives.
+I thought season 1 was the best, where the team were hunting a murderer who was killing girls with Down’s Syndrome.
 It’s definitely darker than Shameless but shares the same sort of humour, so I think if you liked that, then you’ll love this.

-Psychoville – This is from two of the creators of the League of Gentlemen, Reece Shearsmith and Steve Pemberton.
-Psychoville is very dark psychological thriller which follows the lives of several (very odd) people whose lives are all interconnected when a mysterious letter arrives for them saying “I know what you did”.
+Psychoville (2 seasons) – It’s a very dark psychological thriller which follows the lives of several (very odd) people whose lives are all interconnected when a mysterious letter arrives for them saying “I know what you did”.
 It’s disturbing with very dark humour, but I found it brilliantly funny!
+It came from two of the creators of the League of Gentlemen, Reece Shearsmith and Steve Pemberton.

 Have you seen any of these shows?
-Is yours on the list, if not, what is your favourite show?
+What’s your favourite show?
 Let me know in the comments below 🙂 x